 Residential facilities at Trine University include men only traditional residence halls, women only traditional residence halls, and co-ed apartment buildings.
 Villas are available for juniors and seniors, and are assigned based on combined academics and social standing.
-A select group of students are eligible to be housed in Moyer Apartments on the golf course.
 Applications are processed in the spring for the next academic year.